Saiapatsu/bd-plugins/README.md

 ## OpenUserModal

-Currently broken and deactivated, supposed to open the user modal dialog of the user ID in the clipboard.
+Open the user modal dialog of the user ID in the clipboard.
-Relied on getUser(id):Promise<User>, which became inaccessible to me after that one Discord update.
-When I need it in other plugins, I hijack BDFDB to expose BDFDB_INTERNAL and use that to get getUser.
-Oh right, openUserProfileModal is gone, too.
-Can't do anything without it.

 ## RemovalLog

-Periodically compares the guild list against a known state.
+Periodically compares the guild list against a previous state.
 Notifies of removed guilds with a modal and commits them to a log of removed guilds.
 Does not listen to event dispatch because I cba to figure out how to do that without a library.